UNC-Libraries-data/OnTheBooks/index.md

 accessible to researchers by creating a corpus that contains over one hundred years of North Carolina public, private, and local session laws and resolutions from the end of civil war through the civil rights movement (1865-1968).

+## Project Team
+From the University Libraries:

+* Nathan Kelber, Principal Investigator and Project Lead
+* María R. Estorino, Executive Sponsor and Liaison to the Library Leadership Team
+* Amanda Henley, Co-Principal Investigator and Project Sponsor
+* Matt Jansen, Text Analysis Expert and Statistician
+* Lorin Bruckner, Text Analysis and Visualization Expert
+* Sarah Carrier, Content expert and Outreach

+From the Department of History
+* William Sturkey, Disciplinary Scholar

+* *Graduate Student (TBD), Documentation and Content Developer*